 This doesn’t just apply to a week by week, or hour by hour timeline, but illogical sequences of actions too.

-For example: ‘The headline he saw shook him.
-Making his way to the hall chair he sat down and read the news with disbelief.
+For example: ‘The headline he saw shocked him.
 With shaking hands he opened the pages.
 It read ‘ANOTHER VICTIM FOUND DEAD IN ALLEYWAY‘.
 This is an example of an illogical sequence of actions.
-The character saw the headline – sat down – opened the newspaper – read the headline.
+The character saw the headline – opened the newspaper – read the headline.

 Although a minor inconsistency, this reads as though the character opens the newspaper to read the headline inside, whereas the headline would be on the front page.
 A good line editor will notice this inconsistency for you, before your readers have chance to.